 David P. Steensma, MD, FACP, is a medical oncologist in Dana-Farber’s Hematologic Oncology Treatment Center.

 Vish Viswanath, PhD, is a professor of health communication in the Department of Social and Behavioral Sciences at Harvard School of Public Health and McGraw-Patterson Center for Population Sciences.

 Patrick Wen, MD, is a specialist in cancer of the brain and spinal cord and the director of the Center for Neuro-Oncology at Dana-Farber.
 His research is focused on novel treatments of brain tumors, especially targeted molecular agents.
 His other clinical interests include neurologic complications of cancer.

-James (Jim) Bond and his wife Kathleen live in Shaker Heights, Ohio.
+James (Jim) Bond has been living with multiple myeloma for more than 20 years.
+He and his wife Kathleen live in Shaker Heights, Ohio.